Mitch Haniger Player Props: Giants vs. Orioles

-The San Francisco Giants, including Mitch Haniger (.293 batting average in his past 10 games), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oracle Park, Saturday at 10:05 PM ET.
+The San Francisco Giants, including Mitch Haniger (.326 on-base percentage in past 10 games, 58 points above season-long percentage), battle starting pitcher Tyler Wells and the Baltimore Orioles at Oracle Park, Sunday at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Mitch Haniger Game Info & Props vs. the Orioles